invkrh/akka-spray-playground/cmdchat/README.md

 *	prompt: prompt display is optimized for UX

 ### Test
+*	mock user input by setting a custom input stream
 *	type `sbt clean coverage test` to run the test with a html report
 *	make sure the coverage is higher than 80%